zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 It succeeded as well.

-Taking a look at operate we can see some incidents.
+Taking a look at Operate we can see some incidents.

 ![dmn-error](dmn-error.png)